ECE498-LearnLab/learnlab/engagement/README.md

 Make sure you are using Python3.8

+When using Docker with the rest of the project, may need to add the `build` flag to register changes made to script:
+`docker-compose up --build`

 ## Engagement Evaluation Script
 ### To Run:
-Run `demo.pyx` and observe changes in Jimmy Kimmel's drowsiness with each photo.
+Run `consumer.py` to start consuming from front end** Run `demo.pyx` and observe changes in Jimmy Kimmel's drowsiness with each photo.
-Run `consumer.py` to start consuming from front end**